TudorDan/TechInterviewWorkbook/README.md

 #### What is a property in C#?

 - A property is a member that provides a flexible mechanism to read, write, or compute the value of a private field.
+- Properties enable a class to expose a public way of getting and setting values, while hiding implementation or verification code.
 - Properties can be used as if they are public data members, but they are actually special methods called _accessors_.
-- Properties enable a class to expose a public way of getting and setting values, while hiding implementation or verification code.
+- A get property accessor is used to return the property value, and a set property accessor is used to assign a new value.

 #### List out two different types of errors in C#?